faridjiddan/Health-App/README.md

 # Health-App
-# Thsi is web-based health app to register a patient account and register other patients who have family relations
+# This is web-based health app to register a patient account and register other patients who have family relations
+# Build in Java 11 with Spring Boot Framework 2.7.9, using PostgreSQL as database and Bootstrap 5.0.2. as layout for frontend